mid2SUPAERO/EMTO/README.md

 # EMTO
 Efficient Multiscale Topology Optimization

-This repository will contain all the code needed to reproduce the results presented in submited paper titled "A well connected, locally-oriented and efficient multi-scaletopology optimization strategy (EMTO)"
+This repository contains all the code needed to reproduce the results presented in submited paper titled "A well connected, locally-oriented and efficient multi-scale topology optimization strategy (EMTO)"

+For question/suggestions, contact : edouard.duriez@isae-supaero.fr

 In order to run the code, it is necessary to first download the two structural databases on Mendeley : http://dx.doi.org/10.17632/b5hyzxg7fv.1 (database of microstructures for cells with 8 transmission zones), and https://data.mendeley.com/datasets/pvwyj9hnrb/2 (database of microstructures for cells with 4 transmission zones).